 The purpose of Office Management is to acquaint the student with the controlling of office activities and services.
 Special emphasis will be given to the principles of time management, people management, equipment management, information management, and facility management.
-[Fa(pm),Sp(pm)]
+[Fa,Sp]